scuzzydude/asimov/asimov.md

 Linux has proven that when property is not involved, a system of a self-governeance of a valuable public good can be managed without interferce from national governments.
 Bitcoin has given us a way to create an immutable historical record and the exchange of proportional responsibility.
 Social Media has proven that content is valuable without the need to exchange property.

 It the old days, the king's coins were minted from gold plunder taken from the king's treasury.
 You could use the king's gold to trade for property.
-The gold itself wasn't valuable, it was only valuable because the king said it was valable.
-You couldn't eat the gold, and while you could wear it, if you weren't nobility, that was pretty much like wearing a "rob me," sign.
-Gold was only good for exchanging for property that you could use.
+The gold itself wasn't valuable, it was only valuable because the king said it was valuable.
+You couldn't eat the gold, and while you could wear it, if you weren't nobility, that was like wearing a "rob me," sign.
+Gold was only good for the exchange of property.
 The gold was valuable because the king said gold was valuable.
-Gold became a consensoual illusion -- we all believed it was valuable so it was valuable because we believed it was valuable.
+Gold became a consensual illusion -- we all believed it was valuable so it was valuable because we believed it was valuable.

 We got rid of the kings, but we kept the king's gold.
-In modern times, we hacked the gold out of the system, so that now currencys are simply valuable because we believe they are valuable.
+In modern times, we hacked the gold out of the system, so that now currencies are simply valuable because we believe they are valuable.
 Most of the world believes the dollar is valuable, so the dollar is valuable.

-The Foundation's tresaurcy are the ideas of mankind.
+The Foundation's treasury are the ideas of mankind.
 The only treasure that mankind has that is actually valuable.
 It's the only valuable treasure we have.
 That was Asimov's message in *Foundation*.

 This treasure is more valuable that the Earth.
 Mankind might survive without the Earth.
-Mankind can not survive without our treasury of ideas.
+Mankind will not survive without our treasury of ideas.

 That's the Awbrey hack.
 Make money out of the only thing that is truly valuable.